physiatry/physiatry.github.io/quotes.md

   talking about and answered me without seeming bothered or inconvenienced.

+> We met Dr. Shoval for an assessment of our 6-month-old baby, who was born prematurely.
+Dr. Shoval, a pediatric specialist with expertise in cerebral palsy and special needs, was exceptionally thorough and compassionate.
+From the moment we walked into her office, her empathy and genuine concern for our child's well-being were evident.
+She spent over an hour with us, getting our inputs on the baby’s progress, physically assessing him and taking time to talk through our concerns.
+Dr. Shoval’s depth of knowledge and excellent bedside manner provided us with much-needed reassurance.
+We left her office feeling confident about the next steps for our child's development.
+If you are seeking a specialist who combines professional excellence with heartfelt compassion, Dr. Shoval is an outstanding choice.

 > Great visit.
 Provider is nice and knowledgeable.
 Wait time was under 10 minutes which is very important for a child with anxiety.

 > Excellent experience.
 Professional staff and the dr really took time to listen to my son and provide proper diagnosis and treatment in a way he and I can understand.